freeCompilerCamp/freecompilercamp.github.io/contribute.md

   * For Clang/LLVM tutorials, the landing page is ./_posts/2019-11-06-clang-llvm-landing.markdown
   * For ROSE tutorials, the landing page is ./_posts/2019-11-06-rose-landing.markdown

 After editing these two files, you can start a pull request.
-The main website has a cron job to automatically update itself based on changes to this repo's master branch.
+The changes will be made effective once the request is merged, using this Github Pages repo.

 ### Tutorial Page
 Take the autoPar tutorial as an example.